> Folk Music > Songs > How Can I Keep from Singing?

 Doris Plenn learned the original hymn from her grandmother, who reportedly believed that it dated from the early days of the Quaker movement.
 Plenn contributed the third verse below around 1950, which was taken up by Pete Seeger and from then on by other folk revivalists.

-Alex Cumming sang How Can I Keep from Singing? on his 2020 download album Isolation Sessions: The Songs.
-He noted:
+Alex Cumming sang How Can I Keep From Singing? on his 2020 download album Isolation Sessions: The Songs. and on his 2024 album Homecoming.
+He noted on the first album:

 This is a beautiful traditional hymn with a musical setting from Robert Wadsworth Lowry in 1869.